PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks and Optional Penalization: Model and Methods

-where $y_t=\sum_{i=1}^n I(X_i \geq t)$ and $n_{tj}=\sum_{i=1}^n I(X_i = t, J_i=j)$. \end{itemize} Eq.~(\ref{eq:alpha}) consists of minimizing the squared distance between the observed proportion of failures of type $j$ at time $t$ ($n_{tj}/y_t$) and the expected proportion of failures, given Model (\ref{eq:logis}) and $\widehat{\beta}_j$.
-The simulation results of Section \ref{sec:PyDTS} reveals that the above two-step procedure performs well in terms of bias, and provides similar standard errors to that of \cite{lee_analysis_2018}.
-However, we will show an improvement in computational time, by using the above two-step procedure, by a factor of 1.5--3.5 depending on $d$; the improvement factor increases as a function of $d$.
-Standard errors of $\widehat{\beta}_j$, $j \in \{1,\ldots,M\}$, are derived directly from the stratified Cox analysis.
+The simulation results of \cite{meir_gorfine_dtsp_2023} reveal that the above two-step procedure performs well in terms of bias, and provides similar standard errors to that of \cite{lee_analysis_2018}.
+However, under large values of $d$, a substantial improvement in computational time is achieved by using the above two-step procedure.
+Apparently, estimating $p+d$ parameters simultaneously is more time consuming than estimating $d$ one-dimensional parameters and one parameter of $p$ dimension.